irinascurtu/docs-1/docs/csharp/programming-guide/interfaces/index.md

 An interface has the following properties:

-- An interface is like an abstract base class.
+- An interface is like an abstract base class with only abstract members.
 Any class or struct that implements the interface must implement all its members.
 - An interface can't be instantiated directly.
 Its members are implemented by any class or struct that implements the interface.
 - Interfaces can contain events, indexers, methods, and properties.
 - Interfaces contain no implementation of methods.